 \subsection{Our contributions}

-In this paper, after giving some preliminary material in~\cref{sec:prelim}, we propose certificates for classical properties on polynomial matrices --- singularity, rank, determinant and matrix product --- with sub-linear communication space with respect to the input size (\cref{sec:vspace}).
-Those certificates are based on evaluating considered matrices at random points, which allows us to reduce the communication space and to use existing certificates for matrices over fields.
-Then, in~\cref{sec:rowmem} we give the main result of this paper, which is certifying that a given polynomial row vector is in the row space of a given polynomial matrix, which can either have full rank or be rank-deficient. \cref{sec:rowspace_normalforms} shows how to use this result to certify that for two given polynomial matrices $\matr{A}$ and $\matr{B}$, the row space of $\matr{A}$ is contained in the row space of $\matr{B}$; and then gives certificates for some classical normal forms of polynomial matrices.
-In \cref{sec:saturation}, we present certificates related to saturations and kernels of polynomial matrices.
+In this paper, after giving some preliminary material in~\cref{sec:prelim}, we propose verification protocols for classical properties of polynomial matrices --- singularity, rank, determinant and matrix product --- with sub-linear communication cost with respect to the input size (\cref{sec:vspace}).
+Those protocols are based on evaluating considered matrices at random points, which allows us to reduce the communication space and to use existing verification protocols for matrices over fields.
+Then, in~\cref{sec:rowmem} we give the main result of this paper, which is certifying that a given polynomial row vector is in the row space of a given polynomial matrix, which can either have full rank or be rank-deficient. \cref{sec:rowspace_normalforms} shows how to use this result to certify that for two given polynomial matrices $\matr{A}$ and $\matr{B}$, the row space of $\matr{A}$ is contained in the row space of $\matr{B}$, and then gives verification protocols for some classical normal forms of polynomial matrices.
+In \cref{sec:saturation}, we present verification protocols related to saturations and kernels of polynomial matrices.
 Finally, \cref{sec:perspectives} gives a conclusion and comments on a few perspectives.

 A summary of our contributions is given in~\cref{tab:contributions}, based on the following notations: the input matrix has rank $r$ and size $n \times n$ if it is square or $m \times n$ if it can be rectangular; if there are several input matrices, then \(r\) stands for the maximum of their ranks, \(m\) for the maximum of their row dimensions, and \(n\) for the maximum of their column dimensions.
-Where appropriate, \(r\) is the maximum of the actual ranks of the matrices and the claimed rank by the prover.
+Where appropriate, \(r\) is the maximum of the actual ranks of the matrices and the claimed rank by the Prover.
 We write $d$ for the maximum degree of any input matrix or vector.
-Finally, \(\#\fieldsubset\) stands for the cardinality of the finite subset \(\fieldsubset\subseteq\field\) from which we choose random evaluation points.
-The last column of the table specifies a lower bound on \(\#\fieldsubset\) which is needed to ensure both perfect completeness of the protocol and soundness with probability at least \(\tfrac{1}{2}\).
-(Iterating any protocol improves the soundness probability exponentially.)